-"Bullying" is any intentional gesture or any intentional written, verbal, electronic or physical act or threat that is sufficiently severe, persistent or pervasive that it creates an intimidating, threatening or abusive educational environment that a reasonable person, under the circumstances, knows or should know will have the effect of: harming an individual, whether physically or psychologically-mentally; damaging an individual's property; placing an individual in reasonable fear of harm to the individual's person; or placing an individual in reasonable fear of damage to the individual's property.
+"Bullying" is any intentional gesture or any intentional written, verbal, electronic or physical act or threat that is sufficiently severe, persistent or pervasive that it creates an intimidating, threatening or abusive educational environment that a reasonable person, under the circumstances, knows or should know will have the effect of: harming an individual, whether physically or psychologically mentally; damaging an individual's property; placing an individual in reasonable fear of harm to the individual's property.
 Bullying includes cyberbullying, which is bullying through the use of electronic means.